 Affected entities who fail to comply with the law will be at risk of forfeiting all Medicaid payments until compliance is met.
-Molina Healthcare will take steps to monitor Molina Healthcare of New Mexico contracted providers to ensure compliance with the law.
+Molina Healthcare will take steps to monitor Molina Healthcare contracted providers to ensure compliance with the law.

 Definitions